-- 1. Place the wheel onto the mounting studs with the hub side of the rim against the axle hub.
-NOTE: if the wheel is equipped with a single valve stem, the valve stem will be to the outside of the power unit.
-If the wheel is equipped with dual valve stems, there is a decal on the rim that indicates the hub side of the rim. - 2.
+- Place the wheel onto the mounting studs with the hub side of the rim against the axle hub.
+NOTE: If the wheel is equipped with dual valve stems, there is a decal on the rim that indicates the hub side of the rim. - 2.
 Install the lug nuts and tighten by hand until the wheel is held against the axle hub. - 3.
 Lift the power unit up slightly and remove the jack stand.
 Lower the power unit to the ground. - 4.
 Tighten the lug nuts in a crisscross sequence as shown.
 Torque to 75 Nm (55 ft-lbs).